 What was your favorite space news story of the last week?

-From amazing auroras to an orange supergiant star, don’t miss these spectacular night sky images by stargazers and Space.com readers.
+From a stunning panorama of the Milky Way to an aurora in the monglight, don’t miss these amazing night sky images by stargazers and Space.com readers.

 A backup computer outage on the International Space Station is forcing NASA to discuss plans for a possible spacewalk repair by astronauts in orbit, a move that could delay the planned Monday launch of a commercial SpaceX cargo ship to the orbiting lab.